RayzCoco/countries/README.md

-# Title
+# Get all the country with API

 Get country with country API challenge

-## The challenge
+## Overview

-Your challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.
+The challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.

-You can use any JavaScript framework/library on the front-end such as [React](https://reactjs.org) or [Vue](https://vuejs.org).
-You also have complete control over which packages you use to do things like make HTTP requests or style your project.
+## Objectives

 Users should be able to: